Spacer

 • P.J.
 Zaborowski, English, CLAS

-UI faculty and graduate students participated in Mark's sessions
+faculty, staff, and students participated in Editor-in-Residence sessions

-Because we received more applications than we could accommodate for Sara's various sessions, we offered two virtual "Ask-an-Editor-Anything" sessions with Mark Simpson-Vos, last year's Editor-in-Residence.
-The December 3 sessions catered to 17 faculty, staff, undergraduates, and graduate students from across the university.
+Because we received more applications than we could accommodate for Sara's sessions, we offered two virtual "Ask-an-Editor-Anything" sessions with Mark Simpson-Vos, last year's Obermann Editor-in-Residence.
+His December 3 sessions catered to 17 faculty, staff, undergraduates, and graduate students from across the university.

 Book Ends: Obermann/OVPR Book Completion Workshop